About Argyle Pink Diamonds

 About Rio Tinto Diamonds

-Rio Tinto is one of the world's major diamond producers, through its 100 per cent control of the Argyle Diamond Mine in Australia and 60 per cent of the Diavik mine in Canada.
-These two mines allow Rio Tinto to produce diamonds for all market segments.
+Historically, Rio Tinto has been one of the world's major diamond producers, through its 100 per cent control of the Argyle Diamond Mine in Australia (now closed) and 60 per cent of the Diavik Mine in Canada.
+These two mines have allowed Rio Tinto to produce diamonds for all market segments.
 The Argyle Diamond Mine was officially closed on November 3rd 2020, having exhausted economic production.

 Rio Tinto's share of the rough diamond production from its two operating mines is sold through its Diamonds Sales and Marketing office in Belgium, and polished Argyle pink diamonds in Perth, Western Australia.
 Rio Tinto Diamonds is a leading supporter of the Kimberley Process as well as a founding member of Responsible Jewellery Council.